argoproj/argo-cd/docs/operator-manual/reconcile.md

 ## Completely ignore resources update

-There is an use case that you would like to completely ignore the resources at all.
+There is a use case that you would like to completely ignore the resources at all.
 This mostly happens when some dependent resources are created by another resource (e.g. a Job and a Pod are created by a CronJob and you want to ignore the Job and the Pod).